js-choi/proposal-math-between/README.md

 Math.isBetween(2, 0, 6, false, true);
 ```

-(The default values of the boolean arguments might be both true, or false and true,
+(The boolean arguments might be required, or they might be optional with
-or something else.
+their default values being both true, or false and true, or something else.

 [Google Sheets’ `ISBETWEEN`]: https://support.google.com/docs/answer/10538337?hl=en